kylewelsby/gonetraveling.me/content/posts/2014-09-24-pita-gr-restaurant/index.md

 ---
-title: "Pita GR Restaurant"
+title: Pita GR Restaurant
-date: "2014-09-24"
+date: '2014-09-24'
-url: /pita-gr-resturant
+url: /pita-gr-restaurant
 categories:
+  - Food
   - Vietnam
-- Nha Trang
+tags:
-- Food
+  - greek
+artwork: images/artwork.jpg
 ---

 Pita is a Greek restaurant {{<tripadvisor 6652670>}} with a simple menu the food is of great quality.